Houston Texans: Jeoffrey Pagan, DE, Alabama

 In the SEC Championship, Alabama had a lot of success running behind Steen in the second half of the game.
 He started nine games in 2011 while dealing with injuries.
 Steen has good fundamentals and could rise up the rankings.

-The Jaguars continue to build up their secondary.
+The Jaguars continue to build up their offensive line talent.

 Tennessee Titans: Adrian Hubbard, OLB/ILB, Alabama